 - Exploring relationships between human diseases and phenotypes through text mining Translating advances in genomic medicine into precise disease prevention and treatment for patients can be realized if and only if we can accurately identify and interpret genetic variants associated with human disease.
 It is well known that prior knowledge on disease-gene relationships can be mined from diverse knowledgebases such as the electronic health records (EHRs) and published scientific literature.
 However, innovative and scalable methods are still lacking for abstracting relevant patient phenotypes from EHRs or scientific manuscripts, for using phenotypic data to inform the prioritization of genes/variants, and for systematically comparing and aggregating disease phenotypes across patients.
 This research project is part of an effort to develop comprehensive gene- phenotype-disease knowledgebases (some existing componets include the Phen2Gene Knowledgebase and the PhenCards data source developed by Dr. Jim Havrilla) to help interpret genome sequencing data for patients with genetic diseases.
 We will build a benchmarking data set from published scientific manuscripts on human genetic diseases or genetic case reports, as well as internal clinical notes on patients with confirmed genetic diagnosis at CHOP.
 We will address two questions: (1) whether natural language processing algorithms can be applied to automate gene-finding, based on clinical descriptions from published literature or clinical notes (2) what is the optimal parameters and approaches for ranking causal genes higher within the list of all genes, based on the benchmarking data sets (3) How state of the art method such as BERT and GPT2 can be applied in the context of genetic diagnosis using phenotype information hidden in EHRs.

-- Development of novel genomic assays for neurological diseases Our lab maintains a wetlab operation with Nanopore sequencers and Bionano optical mapping platform, and we will develop novel genomic assays for repeat expansions involved in various ataxia or other neurological disorders, and evaluate its clinical utility by comparing to requested clinical tests (WES and repeat panels).
+- Development of novel genomic assays for CRISPR-based allele-specific gene editing on neurological diseases Our lab maintains a wetlab operation with Nanopore sequencers and Bionano optical mapping platform, and we will develop novel genomic assays for repeat expansions involved in various ataxia or other neurological disorders, and evaluate its clinical utility by comparing to requested clinical tests (WES and repeat panels).
 We have previously developed barcoded amplicon assays on various ATXN3, HTT and C9orf72, and we will extend to other repeat types so that we can test all known repeat expansions simultaneously.
 We will compare results to commercial assays that only examine specific repeat expansions and are only offered by three diagnostic labs across US, to evaluate the technical advantage and commercial viability of the novel genomic approach.
 More importantly, together with a novel multiplex barcoding approach developed by Dr. Fang Li in our lab, our novel approach allows long-range haplotype phasing for each individual patient among thousands of DNA samples, thus making it feasible for individualized gene therapy using CRISPR/Cas9 technologies through long-range allele-specific gene targeting.

 - Cell type specific perturbation of gene regulatory networks Our previous studies on a number of brain diseases demonstrated that genetic perturbations of specific genes can influence genetic network in a cellular system, which may explain the resulting cellular, molecular and clinical phenotypes.
 For example, we demonstrated that genetic perturbation of NRXN1 influence coordinated expression of a network of genes, genetic perturbation of NLGN4X delayed neuronal development and compromised neurite formation, and recently reported that the transcription factor TCF4 influence a large gene regulatory network in hiPSC-derived neural progenitor cells (NPCs) and glutamatergic neurons (Glut_Ns).
 We have developed a cell type deconvolution approach by Dr. Abolfazl Doostparast that directly impute cell type specific gene expression data from bulk (mixed cell type) RNA-Seq data.
 Using a large set of post-mortem brain gene expression data from control subjects and patients with various brain disorders such as autism and schizophrenia, we will evaluate how gene regulatory network changes in disease state in different cell types, and identify the most relevant cell type for different brain diseases.
 Using single-cell RNA-Seq data on post-mortem brain from patients with autism or Alzheimer's disease, we will further delineate the gene regulatory network as a result of genetic perturbations of key regulatory genes.
 This project facilitate our understanding of how multiple genes in the same genetic pathway or regulatory network work together to confer risk to complex brain disorders.